RusselCS/UIX/pk3/README.md

 v1b changelog:
 - Added VileWeps, Encore Weps, and MM6 Busters to the supported mods
 - UI elements now update the same tick as their data, as opposed to every 0.2 seconds (Thanks Trill!)
 - Added limited support for v6a.
-Scuttlerun and Teaminfo should function properly!
+SR50 and Teaminfo should function properly!
 - Teaminfo now works in coop, survival, and invasion.
 - Weapon Inventory now pulls second bar colors from scriptedbars.
 - Weapon Inventory now properly positions second bars in horizontal orientation.